Pol1na/Pol1na/README.md

 ### :woman_technologist: About Me :

-I am Junior Web-Developer from Russia.
+I am Junior Python from Russia.

 - :books: I am currently studying to be a programmer in college.